10 AI Ethics

 4. Are deployed by users sufficiently trained to implement them responsibly and without bias (Implementation Fairness)

-The following figure (McGovern et al., 2022) shows coverage of the national Doppler weather network (green and yellow circles) over a demographic map of the Black population in the southeast US.
+The following figure [2] shows coverage of the national Doppler weather network (green and yellow circles) over a demographic map of the Black population in the southeast US.
 This would be an example of an issue in data fairness, since radar coverage does not represent the population uniformly, leaving out areas with higher Black population.
 Problems with outcome fairness could ensue if this non-representative biases an AI model to under-predict weather impacts in such populations.

 McGovern et al., 2022 by courtesy of Jack Sillin (CC BY 4.0).

-Accountability
+10.6 Accountability

 Accountability in AI projects stems from the shared view that isolated AI models used to automate decisions are not morally responsible in the same way as a decision-making human.
 As outputs from AI models are increasingly used to make decisions that affect the environment and human lives, there is a critical need for competent human authorities to offer explanations and justifications for the development process, outputs, and ensuing decisions made by AI systems.
 Such answerability assignments can be challenging, as AI implementations are often the product of big development teams where the responsibility to answer for a project’s outcome may not be delineated, creating an issue known as “the problem of many hands.”
 The FAST principles encourage the following accountability implementation: